centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-servers-hp-oneview-restapi.md

 ## Prerequisites

-The SNMP service must be configured and activated on the host.
-Please refer to the official documentation from the constructor/editor.
+To monitor your HP OneView, the Rest API must be configured using the [official documentation](https://support.hpe.com/connect/s/product?language=fr&kmpmoid=5410258).

 ## Installing the monitoring connector